afcarl/chrome-downloader/README.md

 ## Keyboard shortcut

-Optionally, set a keyboard shortcut like `Ctrl-D` by going to the bottom of the page on `chrome://extensions/` selecting "Keyboard shortcuts" and configuring the shortcut for the page (makes downloading much easier).
+Optionally, set a keyboard shortcut like `Ctrl-D` by going to the bottom of the page on `chrome://extensions/` selecting "Keyboard shortcuts" and configuring the shortcut for the page (this makes downloading much quicker).